strategineer/personal-website/content/blog/2025-01-23/index.md

 ---
-title: "My Maze of the Blue Medusa roleplaying campaign: How'd it go?"
+title: "My Maze of the Blue Medusa campaign: How'd it go?"
 date: 2025-01-24
 blog/tags:
   - tabletop